Turbulent flows over porous and rough substrates: Abstract

 \section{Abstract}

-Turbulent flows over porous substrates are studied via a systematic exploration of the dependence of the flow properties on the substrate parameters, including permeability $K$, grain size $L$, and depth $h$.
-The study uses direct numerical simulations for staggered-cube substrates with $L^+\approx10$ - $50$, $\sqrt{K}/L\approx0.01$ - $0.25$, and depths from $h=O(L)$ to $h\gg L$, ranging from typical impermeable rough surfaces to deep porous substrates.
-The results indicate that the permeability has significantly greater relevance than the grain size for the properties of the overlying flow, including the mean-flow slip and the shear across the interface, the drag increase relative to smooth-wall flow, and the statistics and spectra of the overlying turbulence, whereas the direct effect of grain size is only noticeable near the interface as grain-coherent flow fluctuations.
-The substrate depth also has a significant effect, with shallower substrates suppressing the effective transpiration at the interface excited by pressure fluctuations.
-We propose an empirical `equivalent permeability' $K_{eq}^t$, that incorporates this effect and scales well the overlying turbulence for substrates with different depths.
-Based on this, we propose a conceptual $h^+$-$\sqrt{K^+}$ regime diagram where turbulence transitions smoothly from that over impermeable rough surfaces with $h=O(L)$ to that over deep porous substrates with $h^+\gtrsim50$, with the latter limit determined by the typical lengthscale of the overlying pressure fluctuations.
+Turbulent flows over porous substrates are studied via a systematic exploration of the dependence of the flow properties on the substrate parameters, including permeability $K$, grain \rgm{pitch} $L$, and depth $h$.
+The study uses direct numerical simulations mainly for staggered-cube substrates with $L^+\approx10$ - $50$, $\sqrt{K}/L\approx0.01$ - $0.25$, and depths from $h=O(L)$ to $h\gg L$, ranging from typical impermeable rough surfaces to deep porous substrates.
+The results indicate that the permeability has significantly greater relevance than the grain size and microscale topology for the properties of the overlying flow, including the mean-flow slip and the shear across the interface, the drag increase relative to smooth-wall flow, and the statistics and spectra of the overlying turbulence, whereas the direct effect of grain size is only noticeable near the interface as grain-coherent flow fluctuations.
+The substrate depth also has a significant effect, with shallower substrates suppressing the effective transpiration at the interface. \rgm{Based on the direct-simulation results,} we propose an empirical `equivalent permeability' $K_{eq}^t$, that incorporates this effect and scales well the overlying turbulence for substrates with different depths, \rgm{permeabilities, etc. This result suggests that wall normal transpiration driven by pressure fluctuations is the leading contributor to the changes in the drag and the overlying turbulence}.
+Based on this, we propose a conceptual $h^+$-$\sqrt{K^+}$ regime diagram where\rgm{, for any given substrate topology,} turbulence transitions smoothly from that over impermeable rough surfaces with ${h=O(L)}$ to that over deep porous substrates with $h^+\gtrsim50$, with the latter limit determined by the typical lengthscale of the overlying pressure fluctuations.